-The Company has adopted a Code of Ethics ("Code") that applies to all directors, officers and employees of the Company.
+The Company has adopted a Code of Ethics ("Code") that applies to all directors, officers, consultants and employees of the Company.

 This Code covers a wide range of financial and non-financial business practices and procedures.
 This Code does not cover every issue that may arise, but it sets out basic principles to guide all executive and staff of the Company.
 If a law or regulation conflicts with a policy in this Code, then personnel must comply with such law or regulation.
-If any person has any questions about this Code or potential conflicts with a law or regulation, they should contact the Company's Board of Directors or Audit Committee.
+If any person has any questions about this Code or potential conflicts with a law or regulation, they should refer to the Company's Whistleblower Policy.